 Home School Project Worker

-Maria is a Portuguese native speaker.
-She arrived in England in 2002 and settled in a different cultural setting.
-From this experience Maria has gained valuable insight on how other people from different backgrounds may find it challenging to adapt to a different culture.
-From her own personal experience Maria can recognise and be more aware of the issues that ethnic groups face, such as feeling excluded, being discriminated against and feeling powerless.
+As a Portuguese native speaker - she arrived in England in 2002 – Maria has gained valuable insight on how other people from different backgrounds may find it challenging to adapt and settle in to a different culture.
+From her own personal experience Maria recognises and is more aware of the issues that individuals may face, such as feeling excluded, being discriminated against and feeling powerless.

 In 2012, Maria successfully concluded her BA degree in Social Work in 2012 but she is a ‘life-long learner’ always expanding her skills, knowledge and experience to develop professionally and personally.

 Sarah joined The Red Hen Project in July 2018 and brings a wide range of business skills to the Project.
 Most recently, she spent time running networks for NHS leaders and her early career was marketing in the IT industry.

 Sarah role is to run the Charity and ensure it meets all the requirements of funders, customers and regulators.
 She liaises with the chairty's trustees, secures funding and generally make sure the Charity is fulfilling it's charitable purpose and fit for the future.
 Sarah is a mum to two teenage boys and works part-time for the Project.

 “Red Hen has a been great help to me, has really supported my difficult situation, helped my granddaughter and quite frankly I think I would of cracked up without them.”

 “Red Hen has helped support both myself and son incredibly she has put into place a variety of activities for him regarding his emotional and social needs with lots of visuals and others ideas that I hadn’t thought of.
 We have really the help/support given to us as parents throughout his ASD diagnosis.
 Thank you.”

 “Red Hen has helped massively, rebuilding my confidence again to help and manage my children.”